P&O resumes full Cairnryan - Larne service

 The European Causeway was detained for two weeks over safety concerns following an inspection by the Maritime and Coastguard Agency.

-When inspectors examined the European Highlander last week the found a "small number of deficiencies" which had to be put right before it could come back into service.
+When inspectors examined the European Highlander last week, they found a "small number of deficiencies" which had to be put right before it could come back into service.

 Both ferries were operating on the route on Sunday, according to data on the VesselFinder website.